Angry Birds (Windows)

-A rectangular bubble and its particle sprites are present in a bird sprite-sheet.
-As this sprite-sheet also contains Stella's sprites, it was most likely that she was intended to use this bubble too.
-However, only the normal bubble sprite was used, in three color variations.
+A rectangular bubble and its particle sprites are present alongside Stella's sprites, so it was most likely that she was intended to use this bubble too.
+However, only the normal bubble sprite was used.

 Some weird block sprites are present in the blocks sprite-sheet that were never used in-game.

-- The golden American football might be used for golden egg #22 as it was a Super Bowl surprise.
-But, as this egg didn't use any sprite to remain invisible to players, this sprite was never used.
+- The golden American football might have be used for golden egg #22 as it was a Super Bowl surprise.
+But, as this specific egg didn't used any sprite to seem invisible to players, this sprite was never used.

 - Two different types of terrain, a wooden stage, and an ice rink.